Army Service Corps (India): Role

 The ASC is mainly responsible for the provisioning, procurement and distribution of Supplies of food ration, fresh & dry edible items, FOL(Fuels, oil, lubricants), Hygiene Chemicals and items of Hospital Comforts to Army, Air Force and when required for Navy and other para military forces.
 The operation of Mechanical Transport except first line transport and fighting vehicles and the provision and operation of first and second line Animal Transport is also the responsibility of the ASC.
 The other responsibilities include carriage and distribution of ammunition including mines, forward of the Corps Maintenance Area in the field in case of plains, and forward of Divisional Maintenance Area in case of mountain formation, packing of commodities for supply, loading of aircraft and ejection of loads, training and provisioning of clerks for all branches of staff at formation headquarters and the training and provisioning of catering staff in the army.
 This Corps is a versatile one designed for the role with wide parameters for multifarious activities of immediate concern to the troops.
 The Corps also handle postal services in forward areas.

+Adventure activities

+The Corps is renowned for its esprit-de-corps, dare-devilry and spirit of adventure.
+The rider team of the Corps, popularly known as "The Tornadoes", is renowned for brilliant displays which have thrilled spectators on various important occasions including Republic Day Parades and Army Day Parades.
+The Tornadoes team has numerous World Records and Limca Book of records to their credit.
+They hold the world record of Most Men on a Single Moving Motorcycle' in which 58 riders travelled a distance of 1200 meters in 2 minutes and 14 seconds.

+In December 2024, the Tornadoes created three new world records in a single day to celebrate 264th ASC Corps Day.
+Subedar Pradeep SS set a world record for the longest backward ride on a motorcycle, covering a distance of 361.56 kilometers, Havildar Manish broke the world record for the 'Longest basic hands-free wheelie' travelling 2.349 kilometers and Sepoy Sumit Tomar created a new record for the Longest no-hands wheelie' covering a distance of 1,715.4 meters.

+Honours and decorations

+The Corps has to its credit 17 PVSM, 1 Maha Vir Chakra, 5 Kirti Chakra, 41 AVSM, 14 Vir Chakra, 1 Ashok Chakra Class III*, 23 Shaurya Chakra, 114 Sena Medal among various other decorations.
+Captain Neikezhakuo Kenguruse was awarded the Maha Vir Chakra (Posthumous) for displaying indomitable resolve, inspiring leadership and self-sacrifice in the highest tradition of the Indian Army during Operation VIJAY.